melladam/melladam.github.io/index.md

 </div>

 <p>
-For many of us, growing up meant spending hours on YouTube watching gaming videos : learning strategies, sharing jokes, celebrating wins, and venting frustration together.
+For many of us, growing up meant spending hours on YouTube watching gaming videos: learning strategies, sharing jokes, celebrating wins, and venting frustration together.
 These weren’t just videos.
 They were shared experiences.
 Viewers weren’t passive spectators; they were active participants in a space that felt welcoming and familiar.
 </p>

 <p>